ai4mat/iemap-api-docs/docs/material.rst

 Material field
 ====================

-The meterial field contains the information related to analyzed material, e.g. formula, composition or structure.
+The material field contains the information related to analyzed material, e.g. formula, composition or structure.

 .. list-table::